ivos/specalive/blueprint/examples/SalesSystem.md

 - ReadOnlyTable Customer list

-	The system displays customers matching the criteria entered by the user.
+	The system displays customers matching the criteria entered by the user, sorted by number of orders they have in descending order.

 	- Name
+		- Gauss GmbH.
+		- Poisson Denis
+		- Newton Inc.
-		- Hans Bauer
+		- Fibonacci srl.
 	- Tax number
 		- DE56874646
 		- FR2776987643
 		- GB02264641
+		- IT33656477
+	- [View](/customers/detail "View customer detail")

+		> Button specified in place of a table column will be replicated into each table row.

+- ReadOnlyForm
 	- [Next]
 		System loads next page of matching records and adds them to the table.
-	- [View](/customers/detail "View customer detail")

-- ReadOnlyForm

 	- [Create](/customers/new "Create new customer")

 ### Create customer [/customers/new]